phantom-profile/rails-questions-n-answers/README.md

-# README
+# Q&A project

-This README would normally document whatever steps are necessary to get the application up and running.
+Ruby on Rails study project, which is written with TDD and BDD patterns

 Things you may want to cover:

-* Ruby version
+* Ruby version - 3.0.0

-* System dependencies

 * Configuration